Intel® Virtualization Technology (Intel® VT)

 Intel® Graphics Virtualization Technology (Intel® GVT) allows VMs to have full and/or shared assignment of the graphics processing units (GPU) as well as the video transcode accelerator engines integrated in Intel system-on-chip products.
 It enables usages such as workstation remoting, desktop-as-a-service, media streaming, and online gaming.

-Network function virtualization (NFV) technologies from Intel enable network and security functions to be deployed as software on standard high volume servers anywhere in the data center, network nodes, or cloud.
-NFV appliances can co-locate with business workloads in virtual domains.
-Examples include the Data Plane Development Kit (DPDK), Intel® QuickAssist Technology, and Hyperscan.
+Virtualization of Security and Network functions enables transformation of traditional network and security workloads into compute.
+Virtual functions can be deployed on standard high volume servers anywhere in the data center, network nodes, or cloud, and smartly co-located with business workloads.
+Examples of Intel technologies making it happen include: Data Plane Development Kit (DPDK), Intel® QuickAssist Technology, and Hyperscan.